 Great article not just because I have massive confirmation bias on this subject, but because you opened a discussion of resource consumption that is often overlooked for the more main-stream reasons to use vi including that it is the most ubiquitous editor on the planet next to ed/ex.
 Imagine everything you said in the context of thousands of concurrent users all editing at the same time on the most powerful multi-user operating system ever conceived by humans.

-Anyone attempting to use any other editor while presenting at any operations or security or even “full-stack” (god I hate that term) conference involving UNIX would be laughed off the stage.
+Anyone attempting to use any other editor while presenting at any conference about security or even “full-stack” (god I hate that term) involving UNIX would be laughed off the stage.
 No, really, the sound waves from the guffaws, belly laughs, and snickers would literally produce a force vector strong enough to lift you from your feet and crash against the back wall to fall and crumble in shame.

 However, this semester I am also introducing beginners to Microsoft Visual Studio Code (VS Code)—especially for those in the Web labs because the tooltips are included by default.
 Those who know me realize what a consolation that is for me.
 But I figure learning the most ubiquitous command-line editor and what I think is the best graphic editor ever made are worthwhile pursuits.

 Ironically, we do not cover nano — devil of all noob editors—until students are preparing for the Linux Essentials certification because it requires it.
 (For that and other reasons I cannot recommend any certification at all—especially ones that consist only of multiple choice questions instead of a lab and archaic—unless you are a young person or someone changing careers who really needs that proof too many hiring managers require that you know it.)